mindthemath/home/content/about.md

     Text: "Suggest Changes"
     appendFilePath: true
 ---

-# Mind the Math: Innovating at the Speed of Thought

 Welcome to Mind the Math, where innovation meets mathematics.
 We are a multidisciplinary consulting firm that specializes in connecting the latest research in academia with the practical application of software development.